 To preserve the eye by treating diseases that are unresponsive to medications or other forms of medical therapy.
 As an example, therapeutic management may involve treating recurrent ruptured bullae in bullous keratopathy or a severe, uncontrolled fungal corneal ulcer.

-Other conditions that may warrant a corneal transplantation include: Fuchs’ corneal dystrophy, keratitis, corneal stromal dystrophies and regrafts.
+Other conditions that may warrant corneal transplantation include: Fuchs’ corneal dystrophy, keratitis, corneal stromal dystrophies, and regrafts.

 Corneal transplant surgery is the most commonly performed transplant surgery in the United States – approximately 40,000 individuals undergo the procedure every year.

-In full thickness corneal transplant surgery, surgeons first remove the damaged or diseased corneal tissue with a”cookie-cutter” type instrument called a trephine.
+In full-thickness corneal transplant surgery, surgeons first remove the damaged or diseased corneal tissue with a”cookie-cutter” type instrument called a trephine.
 The cornea is then replaced with a precisely matched donor corneal graft that is anchored to the surrounding host tissue by tiny hair-thin sutures.
-In most cases, surgery is performed with general or local anesthetic on an outpatient basis.
+In most cases, surgery is performed with a general or local anesthetic on an outpatient basis.

 Recovery from corneal transplant surgery generally takes six months to a year depending on wound healing time, refraction changes and corneal astigmatism.

 Immediately following surgery, eye shields are worn to prevent damage to the eye from possible trauma (bumping, hitting or rubbing the cornea).
 Topical antibiotics are used for several weeks, and topical corticosteroids are used for several months to reduce the possibility of infection or graft rejection.
-Strenuous activity such as lifting, bending or straining should be avoided for several weeks.
+Strenuous activities such as lifting, bending, or straining should be avoided for several weeks.